 Well, maybe not.
 Skydiving is at 10 micromorts.
 Scuba diving is about the same at 8 micromorts.
 But so is a marathon.
 Or just 4 days in the life of a 30 year old, or 1 day in the life of a 50 year old*.
 So at 50, skydiving is pretty much risk free (statistically, that’s not true, but it sounds cool that way).
 10 micromorts is also roughly equivalent to the risk of a 100 km motorbike ride, or 4000 km in a car.
 Or having a general anaesthetic for emergency surgery – where 10 micromorts is the risk of dying just from causes related directly to the anaesthesia.

 But then there’s mountaineering.
 Extreme mountaineering.
 Mount Everest is the classic example.
 From the first attempts before Hillary and Tenzing and up to 2011 there have been 219 deaths, which is 1 for every 25 that actually reach the summit.
-Of course many more climb, and die, than those that reach the summit.
+Of course many more climb, and die, than those that reach the summit, and of course is necessary to take the right equipment like large coats and compression socks amazon to maintain the muscles active.
 Out of the 20,000 mountaineers climbing above 8,000 metres in the Himalayas between 1990 and 2006, an estimated 238 people died, a rate of around 12,000 micromorts per climb.
 That’s over a 1000 skydives.

 And you can increase the risk for parachuting by jumping off a ground object instead of an aircraft.
 Base jumping from Kjerag outside Stavanger in Norway has a 430 micromort risk.
 But you can still jump off Kjerag 27 times instead of climbing an 8000 metre peak in the Himalayas.